Questions About Veterinary?

 Daycare isn't right for everybody - which is why we first evaluate all dogs before they come and play.
 Many dogs (and some owners) can be a bit apprehensive at first, which is why new dogs joining the playgroup are isolated in gated areas allowing for a safe "meet and greet" session with the playgroup, without being overwhelmed!
 But even so, some dogs may be fearful, or have some behavioral concerns (toy aggression, for example) - and Daycare is supposed to be fun for everyone!
 If we think that your dog isn't enjoying Daycare, for any reason, we will let you know.
 Your dog's happiness and security is our bottom line!

 No, we operate a smaller, "exclusive" playgroup, and rely on the experience of our attendants to manage dogs of all sizes and personalities within this group.
 We find that some small dogs are big on attitude and do just as well as the Big Boys (and girls).
 Similarly, our bigger dogs tend to play more gently with older or smaller dogs within the group.
-We are considering offering specialized group sessions in the future, including one for small or toy dogs, and senior dogs.

 We provide a wide variety of toys to entertain our playgroups.
 We do not allow other toys, as dogs can easily become possessive of them, and/or they may be easily damaged or destroyed.

 Cozy nooks and bedding are accessible to your dog anytime he or she needs to take a break from play.
-Specified naptimes are not enforced over the course of the day, allowing the day to flow freely according to your dog's energy level
+Specified naptimes are not enforced over the course of the day, allowing the day to flow freely according to your dog's energy level.

 In the event of a medical emergency, Kenwood Animal Hospital's full spectrum of veterinary services is available to care for your dog.
 Owners are contacted immediately in case of a medical emergency.